Washington DC metro is area is a unique place. I know because I grew up there with the Washington Monument as a backdrop.

 That makes the DC metro area a great place to live and work! …and with all the new companies like Amazon coming to town creating buzz.

-From an inside view, I became aware of the transient-ness vibe of the metro city area early on when I kept seeing an influx of people move in and out for a career, personal, or lower cost of living reasons.
+From an inside view, I became aware of the transient-ness vibe of the metro city area early on when I kept seeing an influx of people move in and out for a government job, other career, or friends and family.

 What to Expect At Work In The Washington DC Metro Area